All Episodes

 He seems to be everywhere these days.

-And Juan observed that uh there are new founding fathers to take the place of the old ones.
+And Juan observed that there are new founding fathers to take the place of the old ones.

 I wonder if it's Van Jones, do you think?

-Uh no, I don't know.
+No, I don't know.

 Because I do see him on Fox News Sunday, and I do see him when he's in other places.

-And I've been around the man a couple of times, and he is a prince and and his his courage at times in uh uh wandering away from the the dogma uh of racial politics, for example, his courage in the uh in the Gates and uh Crowley affair, I I think was magnificent, and he displays it at other times as well.
+And his courage at times in wandering away from the dogma of racial politics, for example, his courage in the Gates and Crowley affair, I think was magnificent.

-Might he have so can you give me a little more and I might need corroboration, I don't know, from somebody else that saw him on C SPAN.
+Might he have, so can you give me a little more, and I might need corroboration, I don't know, from somebody else that saw him on C-SPAN.

 What really did his point seem to be?

-It won't be uh difficult to find this.
+It won't be difficult to find this.

-Uh his point was that there is a new group of founding fathers now.
+His point was that there is a new group of founding fathers now.

 That's a very direct statement.

-When I didn't see this, it's it's hard for me to process.
+When somebody thinks I said something and heard it secondhand, when I didn't see this, it's hard for me to process.

-So I I'm gonna defer.
+So I'm going to defer.

-I'm not gonna it just sounds a little odd.
+It just sounds a little odd.

-If it's uh, you know, Sheila Jackson Lee, absolutely.
+If it's Sheila Jackson Lee, absolutely.

-If it's uh Rahm Emanuel even.
+If it's Rah Emmanuel even.

-And and in fact, on the issue of homework, why wait till the top of the hour when the Rush Limbaugh clock provides you a break right here.
+And in fact, on the issue of homework, why wait till the top of the hour when the Rush Limbaugh clock provides you a break right here.

-So let me take that and we'll continue in just a moment.
+So let me take that, and we'll continue in just a moment.

 1-800-282-2882.